 Finalists, who will be selected by a committee of college faculty and staff, are required to participate in an on-campus interview.
-The interview and recognition event, held in February 2023, will include a luncheon and other special activities.
+The interview and recognition event will include a luncheon and other special activities.
 Parents and family members are encouraged to attend.

 Total award value

 $30,000 in addition to any renewable general university scholarship/award earned and maintained